 A brief rundown of the deal:

-The online auction is scheduled to run until Thursday November 14 at 6 p.m. (click here for details and any changes).
+Update, December 17, 2019: The online auction was extended to Tuesday December 17, but the listing was taken off the auctioneer’s website before then, apparently without a sale.
 For comparison, the jail and other properties were listed for sale as a package in 2018 for $580,000; in 2015 it was listed for $620,000.

 As the video shows, there’s nothing left to identify the building as a jail except for the plaque.
 Still, it’s a substantial piece of local history.
 “The Davie County Jail is of considerable local significance, for its history parallels that of the county since its founding,” the National Register nomination states.
 “The sturdy, well maintained building with its handsome Flemish bond brickwork is an important Mocksville landmark.”